 The DEMENTIA CARE NOTES® website provides information on various aspects of dementia and caregiving, especially as relevant in India, and includes videos, links to resources and organizations, presentations for downloads, and interviews with caregivers.
 Information on the site is presented from a caregiver perspective; it is not a medical site, and visitors are advised to consult a medical practitioner for diagnosis and medical advice as relevant.

 Here are some common questions about the site’s relevance for various profiles of users, and how to use the site.
 Also, some answers to commonly asked queries.
-(Visit the home page for an introduction to the site, and the ‘a personal note‘ page to know more about the person behind the site.)
+(Visit the home page for an introduction to the site.)

 - Please tell me how this site can help me, given my profile….